 (b) be liable for any damage occasioned by him in the course of the exercise of those powers unless such damage is occasioned otherwise than in the reasonable exercise of those powers.

 [101.
-Deleted by No. 20 of 1989 s.
+Deleted: No. 20 of 1989 s.
 3.]

 102. Offences to be dealt with by magistrate